Submachine gun: 1990s

+21st century

 2000s

-In 2004, Izhmash introduced the Vityaz-SN a 9 mm Parabellum, closed bolt straight blowback operated submachine gun.
+In 2004, Izhmash introduced the Vityaz-SN a 9mm Parabellum, closed bolt straight blowback operated submachine gun.
 It is based on the AK-74 rifle and offers a high degree of parts commonality with the AK-74.
 It is the standard submachine gun for all branches of Russian military and police forces.

 In 2009, KRISS USA introduced the KRISS Vector family of submachine guns.
 Futuristic in appearance, the KRISS uses an unconventional delayed blowback system combined with in-line design to reduce perceived recoil and muzzle climb.
 The KRISS comes in 9mm Parabellum, .40 S&W, .45 ACP, 9×21mm, 10mm Auto, and .357 SIG.
 It also uses standard Glock pistol magazines.

 2010s

-By 2010, compact assault rifles and personal defense weapons had replaced submachine guns in most roles.
+By the early 2010s, compact assault rifles and personal defense weapons had replaced submachine guns in most roles.
 Factors such as the increasing use of body armor and logistical concerns have combined to limit the appeal of submachine guns.
-However, SMGs are still used by police (especially SWAT teams) for dealing with heavily armed suspects and by military special forces units for close-quarters combat, due to their reduced size, recoil and muzzle blast.
-Submachine guns also lend themselves to the use of suppressors, particularly when loaded with subsonic ammunition.
-Variants of the Sterling and Heckler & Koch MP5 have been manufactured with integral suppressors.
-Only a limited number of new submachine gun designs had been adopted during this period, such as the Brügger & Thomet APC and SIG MPX.
+However, SMGs are still used by police (especially SWAT teams) for dealing with heavily armed suspects and by military special forces units for close-quarters combat, due to their reduced size, recoil and muzzle blast, and capability for sound suppression.
+Submachine gun designs adopted during this period include the Brügger & Thomet APC and SIG MPX.

+Adjacent weapon developments

+Land defense pistol

+During the Apartheid era of South Africa and the Rhodesian Bush War/South African Border War, a semi-automatic only pistol calibre carbine based on submachine guns existed for civilian personal protection as Land Defence Pistols (LDP).
+Known examples were the Bell & White 84, BHS Rhogun, Cobra Mk1, GM-16, Kommando LDP, Northwood R-76, Paramax, Sanna 77 and TS III.

 Personal defense weapons

-First developed during the 1980s, the personal defense weapon (PDW) is touted as a further evolution of the submachine gun.
-The PDW was created in response to a NATO request for a replacement for 9×19mm Parabellum submachine guns.
-The PDW is a compact automatic weapon that uses specially designed rifle-like cartridges to fire armor-piercing bullets and are sufficiently light to be used conveniently by non-combatant and support troops, and as an effective close quarters battle weapon for special forces and counter-terrorist groups.
+First developed during the 1980s, personal defense weapons (PDWs) were created in response to a NATO request for a replacement for 9×19mm Parabellum submachine guns.
+PDWs are compact automatic weapons that are sufficiently light to be issued to non-combat arms or support troops, particularly those in vehicles, while being capable of greater range and terminal ballistics than a handgun.
+As a result of these characteristics, most PDWs can be used as close quarters battle weapons for special forces and counter-terrorist groups.

-Introduced in 1991, the FN P90 features a bullpup design with a futuristic appearance.
-It has a 50-round magazine housed horizontally above the barrel, an integrated reflex sight and fully ambidextrous controls.
+Introduced in 1991, the FN P90 features an unusual appearance, having a 50-round magazine housed horizontally above the barrel, an integrated reflex sight and fully ambidextrous controls.
 A simple blowback automatic weapon, it was designed to fire the proprietary FN 5.7×28mm cartridge which can penetrate soft body armor.
-The P90 was designed to have a length no greater than an average-sized man's shoulder width, to allow it to be easily carried and maneuvered in tight spaces, such as the inside of an infantry fighting vehicle.
-The P90 is currently in service with military and police forces in over 40 nations.
+The FN P90 was designed to have a length no greater than an average-sized man's shoulder width, to allow it to be easily carried and maneuvered in tight spaces, such as the inside of an infantry fighting vehicle.
+The FN P90 is currently in service with military and police forces in over 40 nations.